“This post may contain affiliate links. Please read my disclosure for more info.

 After my kids lost their mother to leukemia at ages 10 and 7, I’d often hear them outside laughing while they played basketball or rode bikes.
 I’d be in the house mired in my thoughts, replaying conversations, worrying about paying the bills, putting food on the table and raising two kids.
 “How can they be laughing and carrying on as if they didn’t have a care in the world”, I’d wonder.

 When they’d coax me outside to join them I noticed a change.
 Suddenly I too would be laughing at someone’s crazy shot and I’d come back in rejuvenated.
 Things seemed ok, and I’d realize that it’s these moments that we let slip by when we’re trying to focus on yesterday, tomorrow and six things today.

-I’m not sure if it’s a self-preservation mechanism or just an intrinsic ability to live in the moment.
-But kids can teach us that focusing on what’s in front of us right now enables us to make better connections and relieve stress.
-It prevents us from letting life pass us by while we’re grasping at shiny objects.
+Whether it’s a self-preservation mechanism or just an intrinsic ability to live in the moment, kids can teach us about focusing on what’s in front of us right now.
+Being present enables us to make better connections and relieve stress.
+It prevents us from letting life pass us by while we’re contemplating nine other things.

 5. Stop Living Without a Plan

 Where did you go on your last real vacation?
 Was it to another state, an island, a cruise or maybe visiting family?
 How much time did you spend planning it?
 You probably had to book a hotel, plan your route, plan various activities and figure out how you’ll pay for it.
 And that doesn’t count all the time you thought about a trip before you decided on a destination.